thenujad/software-security-practices/README.md

       - Password: Must contain a mix of uppercase, lowercase, numbers, and special characters.
     - Displays error messages below each field when the input is invalid.

+### Secure Coding Practices for Session Management

+**Folder**: `session_management`

+1. **Session Handling Script** (`session.php`):
+    - A PHP script that demonstrates secure session management.
+    - Utilizes `session_start()` to initiate a session and sets secure cookie parameters.
+    - Implements session regeneration to prevent session fixation attacks.
+    - Contains functionality to destroy the session upon user logout.

+2. **Session Configuration** (`config.php`):
+    - A configuration file that specifies settings for session handling, including session lifetime and storage settings.
+    - Ensures that sensitive session data is not exposed and follows best practices for session security.

+### Test Recap Security

+**Folder**: `recaptcha_security`

+1. **Login Form with reCAPTCHA (Frontend)** (`login.html`):
+    - An HTML form that integrates Google reCAPTCHA for user authentication.
+    - It includes fields for username and password, along with a reCAPTCHA widget to verify that the user is not a bot.
+    - The form submits data via POST method to the server for processing.

+2. **Login Script (Backend)** (`login.js`):
+    - A Node.js script that handles login requests and verifies reCAPTCHA responses.
+    - It checks whether the reCAPTCHA response is present and valid by making a request to Google's reCAPTCHA API.
+    - Upon successful verification, it checks the username and password against hardcoded values (as a placeholder for real credential verification).
+    - Implements error handling for reCAPTCHA verification failures and logs any errors that occur.

+3. **Stylesheet** (`style.css`):
+    - A CSS file that styles the login form for a clean and user-friendly interface.
+    - It provides styles for the login box, input fields, buttons, and responsive design for various screen sizes.

 ---

 ## How to Run